jonkracht/opus-two-serial-communication/README.md

 Jon Kracht
-Started July 2021
-Updated January 2022
+Originally created July 2021; updated January 2022

-Procedure to allow serial communication between a Linux computer and the Opus Two Control System (hereafter abbreviated O2)
+Procedure to set up serial communication between a Linux computer and the Opus Two Control System, hereafter referred to as "O2"

----

 ## Summary of the procedure
-1. Install minicom, a terminal-based serial communication program
+1. Install minicom
-2. Connect PC to O2 with a cable of some sort
+2. Connect PC to O2 via cable
 3. Modify permissions of device to allow communication
-4. Create a configuration file of parameters required by O2
+4. Create a configuration file of communication parameters
-5. Begin communication with O2
+5. Begin communication
-6. Do things (modify trems, upload 02 config files, etc.)
+6. Do things (modify tremolo speed/depth, upload O2 config files, etc.)

----

-## Caveats:
-This procedure was developed on a Linux laptop running Ubuntu 20.04 and used a USB-C to USB-A cable to connect to O2.
-If your particular circumstances are different, procedure may also be different.

 ---